 On average, dental crowns last between five and 15 years.

-Can a crown last a lifetime?
+Can a loose crown be repaired?

-Can a crown be replaced?
+Can a crown be reattached?

-How long does it take for a crown to heal?
+How long should a crown last?